Modified St$\ddot u$ckelberg Formalism: Free Massive Abelian 2-Form Theory in 4D

 Let us define an Abelian 2-form $F^{(2)} = d\, \Phi^{(1)} = [(d\,x^\mu \wedge d\,x^\nu)/2!]\,\Phi_{\mu\nu}$ where $\Phi_{\mu\nu} = \partial_\mu\,\phi_\nu - \partial_\nu\,\phi_\mu$ is the antisymmetric field strength tensor for the vector field $\phi_{\mu}$.
 With all {\it these} inputs, we obtain the St{$\ddot u$}ckelberg-modified Lagrangian density ${\cal L}_{S}$ from ${\cal L}_{0}$ as

-which (i.e. the Lagrangian density ${\cal L}_{S}$) respects the following continuous and infinitesimal gauge symmetry transformations $\delta_g$, namely;
+which respects the following local, continuous and infinitesimal {\it classical} gauge symmetry transformations $\delta_g$, namely;

 where the Lorentz-scalar $\Lambda(x)$ and Lorentz-vector $\Lambda_{\mu}(x)$ are the infinitesimal {\it local} gauge symmetry transformation parameters.
-It is important to point out that there is a stage-one reducibility in the theory because the transformation: $\phi_\mu \rightarrow \phi_\mu \pm \partial_\mu\, \Lambda$ can be accommodated in the standard St{$\ddot u$}ckelberg-technique [considered in (2)] {\it without} changing {\it it} in any way.
+It is important to point out that there is a stage-one reducibility in the theory because the transformation: $\phi_\mu \rightarrow \phi_\mu \pm \partial_\mu\, \Lambda$ can be accommodated in the standard St{$\ddot u$}ckelberg-technique [considered in Eq.
+(2)] {\it without} changing {\it it} in any way.
 This is why, in the gauge transformation of $\phi_\mu$ field [cf. Eq.
 (5)], we have the local Lorentz {\it scalar} transformation parameter $\Lambda (x)$.
-It is straightforward to check that: $\delta_g\, {\cal L}_{S} = 0$ implying that the St{$\ddot u$}ckelberg-modified Lagrangian density ${\cal L}_{S}$ respects the infinitesimal {\it local} gauge symmetry transformations (5) in a {\it perfect} manner.
-In other words, the St{$\ddot u$}ckelberg modified Lagrangian density $({\cal L}_{S})$ {\it does} not transform to a total spacetime derivative that will ensure the gauge symmetry invariance of the action integral.
-We mention, in passing, that the second-class constraints of ${\cal L}_{0}$ have been converted into the first-class constraints [due to the introduction of the St{$\ddot u$}ckelberg pure vector field $\phi_\mu$ in (2)].
-The ensuing first-class constraints are the generators for the infinitesimal gauge symmetry transformations $(\delta_g)$ in (5).
-These statements are {\it true} in any arbitrary D-dimension of spacetime [17].
+It is straightforward to check that: $\delta_g\, {\cal L}_{S} = 0$ implying that the St{$\ddot u$}ckelberg-modified Lagrangian density ${\cal L}_{S}$ respects the infinitesimal and continuous {\it local} gauge symmetry transformations (5) in a {\it perfect} manner.
+We mention, in passing, that the second-class constraints of ${\cal L}_{0}$ have been converted into the first-class constraints [due to the introduction of the St{$\ddot u$}ckelberg polar vector field $\phi_\mu$ in (2)].
+The ensuing first-class constraints are the generator for the infinitesimal gauge symmetry transformations $(\delta_g)$ in (5).
+These statements are {\it true} for our theory in any arbitrary D-dimension of Minkowskian flat spacetime [17].